yushiangfu/study-notes/f0-console.md

 };
 ```

-The attribute `earlycon` instructs the kernel to prepare an early console, a.k.a. boot console, based on property `ns16550a` in node `serial@1e784000`.
+The earlycon attribute in the device tree configuration instructs the kernel to set up an early console, also known as a boot console.
+It uses the ns16550a property in the serial@1e784000 node to configure the console device.

 ```
 serial@1e784000 {